expo/expo/packages/html-elements/README.md

 ### `<Code/>`

-Inline code block with `fontFamily: 'Courier'`.
+Inline code block with `fontFamily: 'Courier'` on iOS and Web, `fontFamily: 'monospace'` on Android.

 | Platform  | Output                      |
 | --------- | --------------------------- |